-Both personality types embrace spontaneity and they tend to be comfortable with changing plans last minute.
-ENTPs and ESFPs can have a lot of fun together and their day-to-day lifestyle tends to be more dynamic than a lot of other personality type pairings.
+Both personality types embrace spontaneity, and they tend to be comfortable with changing plans at the last minute.
+ENTPs and ESFPs can have a lot of fun together, and their day-to-day lifestyle tends to be more dynamic than a lot of other personality-type pairings.

-When it comes to everyday behaviors, both people need to be self-aware and make sure that they find that balance of staying true to themselves and appreciating their partner’s needs.
+When it comes to everyday behaviors, both people need to be self-aware and make sure that they find that balance between staying true to themselves and appreciating their partner’s needs.

 Summary of ENTP and ESFP compatibility